MarcBickel/CS-413/README.md

 *git submodule update --init --recursive*

 ## Dataset
-The dataset can be found [here](https://data.csail.mit.edu/graphics/fivek/) with all explanation related to it :
+The dataset can be found [here](https://data.csail.mit.edu/graphics/fivek/) with all explanation related to it.

 ## Pre-processing